Tag

 Only, Deathloop isn’t actually that sneaky.
 Unlike its predecessors in Arkane’s Dishonored franchise, Deathloop seems to focus heavily on action, relishing in the FPS joys of headshotting a bunch of enemies.
 Time is a weird soup, after all, and death doesn’t really mean anything when you’re trapped in a loop.
 So, kill, die, and kill some more.
 It’s a liberating cycle that allows you to really go wild and experiment with playstyles, as you don’t need to worry about future repercussions of your actions if you never make it past today.

 In that chaotic action, you’ll meet Julianna.
 She’s another assassin, but her target is you.
-Julianna can be controlled by an , but the real fun begins when another player takes on the role and invades your world.
+Julianna can be controlled by an AI, but the real fun begins when another player takes on the role and invades your world.
 When Julianna invades, you become trapped in your current area until either one of you dies, or you manage to hack an antenna that allows you to escape.
 Invasions often result in a tense game of cat and mouse, followed by a huge firefight in which both players use every weapon at their disposal.
 It’s an explosive end to most missions that delivers frenetic action and memorable multiplayer moments.

 .